Page last updated: 14 April, 2022, 10:53am

 FAQs: COVID-19 vaccinations for 12 to 15 year-olds

 Who is giving the COVID-19 vaccine to healthy 12- to 15-year-olds?

-Children and young people’s vaccinations are already being carried out by school aged immunisation services (SAIS), provider organisations such as NHS community trusts who are contracted in local systems to provide routine immunisation services such as flu.
+Children and young people’s vaccinations have been carried out by school aged immunisation services (SAIS), provider organisations such as NHS community trusts who are contracted in local systems to provide routine immunisation services such as flu.

 Should a child get an extra dose of the vaccine if they have had one already?

-A relatively small proportion of children in this age group are eligible for two doses of the vaccine, either because:
+A relatively small proportion of children in this age group are eligible for a 3rd dose and/or a booster dose of the vaccine, either because: